bradyaanderson/super-simple-python-gemini-agent/README.md

-# Simple Gemini Chat Agent
+# Super Simple Python Gemini Agent

 A minimalist implementation of a conversational AI agent using Google's Gemini model.
 This agent maintains conversation history to provide contextual responses while keeping the codebase as simple as possible.